Learn Which Bag Rating You Need for Any Season

 Alan is our resident expert on all things wild camping.
 He loves nothing better than to get out of the house with just his ex-Army sleeping gear and a stove, and head off to the remotest spot he can find near his home on the south coast of the UK.

-It is very critical to choose one that is right for your needs because shivering in your tent in the middle of the night can be a miserable experience and a key factor to consider when choosing the best sleeping bag for backpacking or camping is its temperature rating.
+A key factor to consider when choosing the best sleeping bag for backpacking or camping is its temperature rating.

-However, sleeping bag temperature ratings can sometimes be a little tricky, and hard to know which temperature rating to choose, especially if you'll be wearing clothes inside the bag.
+However, understanding sleeping bag temperature ratings can sometimes be a little tricky, and hard to know which temperature rating to choose, especially if you'll be wearing clothes inside the bag.

 To understand sleeping bag ratings better, it will help to know how these bags are tested in the laboratory, the limitations in the process, and the terms used in rating the sleeping bags.